5 Signs Your Marketing Videos Need Closed Captions

 With all that said, the legal requirements for web accessibility at your organization can still be a little confusing.
 Here are the facts, at a glance:

-- Under Section 508 of the Americans with Disabilities Act (ADA), all federal websites must be made accessible to people with disabilities
+- Under Section 508 of the Rehabilitation Act (1973), all federal websites must be made accessible to people with disabilities

 - To extend federal requirements, most states have adopted “little 508s” – learn more about your state’s accessibility laws